 My motorcycle is now parked for the winter.
 Not sure when I will ride here again.

-Camera gear used on this tour was the disappointing Lumix GX85 that is much bigger than it appears.
-The interesting Ricoh Theta SC that is much smaller than it appears and the Apeman A66 which was far too difficult to operate while riding.
+Camera gear used on this tour was the Lumix GX85 that is much bigger than it appears.
+The interesting Ricoh Theta SC that is much smaller than it appears and the Apeman A66 which is just a toy as I am not interested in making video.
 Most photos appear courtesy a now dated iPhone 6S.

 On a light note – fret no more, I did not forgo the vending machine coffee this tour.